 The San Antonio River Authority’s Environmental Sciences Department, along with its partners, conduct water quality monitoring, biological community and habitat assessments throughout the San Antonio River Watershed.
 This data is submitted to the Texas Commission on Environmental Quality (TCEQ), and is used to assess whether streams are meeting their designated use(s).
-The SARA Regional Environmental Laboratory, a TCEQ Accredited Laboratory, conducts analysis of the surface water samples.
+The River Authority Regional Environmental Laboratory, a TCEQ Accredited Laboratory, conducts analysis of the surface water samples.
 Biological and habitat assessments are completed by the Watershed Monitoring Aquatic Biologists.
 The data can be viewed and downloaded through a Geographic Information System (GIS) application.
 To view and download data please follow the link.

 Basin Impairment and Concerns

 The Impairment and Concerns summarized the assessment results by assessment units in the San Antonio River Watershed as identified in the Texas Commission on Environment Quality (TCEQ) 2018 Integrated Report (IR)

 The Integrated Report is a biennial report describing the status of the state’s surface waters, as required by Sections 305(b) and 303(d) of the federal Clean Water Act.
 Main water segments in the San Antonio Watershed are divided into assessment units (AU) which are assigned an integrated level of support category based on water quality data availability and analysis for the IR period of record start and end dates – typically seven years.